Prince Gabriel Constantinovich of Russia: Early life

-Gabriel spent his early life living in fabulous splendor on the last period of Imperial Russia.
+Gabriel spent his early life living in fabulous splendor in the last period of Imperial Russia.
 His father, a respected poet, was a first cousin once removed of Tsar Nicholas II, and one of the wealthiest members of the Romanov family.
 As a child, Gabriel was frail and or poor health; he was pale and prone to illness.
 He and Ivan were both often sick and together spent more than a year of their childhood living at Oreanda in the Crimea, with a doctor and several servants.
 Their health improved in the temperate climate, and the boys enjoyed their time spent on the beaches and in short tours around the peninsula.
 With only each other, for company, they forged a strong sibling relationship that was to last to the ends of their lives.

 Gabriel was brought up strictly; he and his siblings were taught to speak pure Russian without a mixture of foreign phrases, and they had to memorize prayers.
 The best writers and musicians were invited to Pavlovsk and the Marble Palace, and Grand Duke Konstantin devised a programme of lectures for his children, providing a good education for them.